sparkbox/standard/accessibility/introduction/README.md

 **Sources**:
 * [W3C: WCAG 2.1 Reference]
-* [Deque: How to Get Development On Board with Accessibility Testing]how-to-get-development-on-board-with-accessibility-testing/
+* [Deque: How to Get Development On Board with Accessibility Testing]
 * [WebAIM: Accessibility User Testing]

 ## Accessibility is All or Nothing